 What Is Celestite?

 Celestite is a beautiful blue crystal often used in jewelry and decorative pieces.
-It promotes peace and harmony, and is known as the “stone of heaven.”
-Celestite is found in many different parts of the world but is most commonly found in Madagascar.
+It promotes peace and harmony and is known as the “stone of heaven.”
+Celestite is found in many different parts of the world but most commonly in Madagascar.

 How Is Celestite Made?

 Celestite is a beautiful blue-colored crystal that is popular in mineral collections.
-It is also known as celestine.
+It is also known as Celestine.
 Celestite forms in sedimentary environments and is often associated with other minerals such as gypsum, anhydrite, and halite.
-Celestite is a relatively soft mineral and has a Mohs hardness of only 3.5.
-It is named for its ethereal blue color, which is caused by the presence of trace amounts of strontium.
+Celestite is a relatively soft mineral with a Mohs hardness of only 3.5.
+It is named for its ethereal blue color, caused by trace amounts of strontium.

 Celestite is found in several locations worldwide, including Australia, Brazil, Burma, Canada, India, Madagascar, Mexico, Morocco, Pakistan, Somalia, Spain, Switzerland, the United Kingdom, and the United States.
 Celestite crystals are commonly tabular or prism-shaped and can be quite large.
 They can also be found in various colors, including blue, white, yellow, pink, and green.